jalada/shaed/_includes/introduction.markdown

 between a Shaed URL and the third party API, and tell Shaed to automatically include the key parameter.

+Shaed has 2 main components:

+ - A **web-based administration panel** that allows you to log in and configure mappings and routes.
+ - A **non-blocking request router** that performs the actual routing of requests.

 ## Screenshots

 A picture tells a thousand words.